yvanlebras/scitizen/README.md

 # TODO

+## in progress

  - add rescale image background task: on upload rescale image to tiny and display tiny images on web site

- - add lost password management

- - admin: add account management

- - add connection with Google, Facebook ....

-## in progress

 ## Questions